thoomi/traffic-sign-classifier/writeup.md

 [image5]: ./images/normalized.png "Center normalize"
 [image6]: ./images/transform1.png "Transformation 1"
 [image7]: ./images/transform2.png "Transformation 2"
-[image8]: ./examples/placeholder.png "Traffic Sign 5"

-## Rubric Points
-Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/481/view) individually and describe how I addressed each point in my implementation.

----
+[image8]: ./images/model_scheme.png "Model scheme"

+# Report
 ### Writeup & Project Files

-You're reading it! and here is a link to my [project code](https://github.com/udacity/CarND-Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_Classifier.ipynb).
+#### 1. Writeup
+You're reading it!
+Following below I will consider the [rubric points](https://review.udacity.com/#!/rubrics/481/view) individually and describe how I addressed each point in my implementation.

+#### 2. Project Files

+You can find all project files in this [Github Repository](https://github.com/thoomi/traffic-sign-classifier) and if you're looking specifically for the projects code, [here is a link to the implementation](https://github.com/thoomi/traffic-sign-classifier/blob/master/Traffic_Sign_Classifier.ipynb) in a IPython notebook.

 ---